 NASSAU, Bahamas, Sept.
-2, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian which has been upgraded to a Category 5 hurricane.
-Hurricane Dorian is expected to remain extremely dangerous through Monday, September 2 as it slowly moves west, tracking over parts of the Northwestern Bahamas.
+1, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian, which has been upgraded to a Category 5 hurricane.
+Hurricane Dorian is expected to remain extremely dangerous through Monday, September 2 as it slowly moves west, tracking over parts of the Northwestern Bahamas on Sunday, September 1.

 Hotels, resorts and tourism businesses throughout the Northwest Bahamas have activated their hurricane response programs and are taking all necessary precautions to protect visitors and residents.
 Visitors are strongly advised to check directly with airlines, hotels and cruise lines regarding possible impacts to travel plans.

 The following is a status update on airports, hotels, airlines and cruise schedules at this time.

 - Lynden Pindling International Airport (LPIA) in Nassau remains open.
 Travelers should contact their airlines directly for any schedule changes.
 The next update will be issued at 3:00 p.m.
 EDT.

 - Grand Bahama International Airport (FPO) is closed.